guardian/support-dotcom-components/src/server/signin-gate/logic.md

 The trigger is the standard `dailyArticleCount` payload field: the number of pageviews the reader has already made today, including the current one (`gu.history.dailyArticleCount` on the client).
-It is a generic daily count maintained by the client regardless of the Gandalf exclusion lists.
+It is a generic daily count maintained by the client regardless of the display exclusions.
 The response carries the `gandalfSignInGate` marker on both outcomes below so the client can identify Guardian-managed responses (for Ophan reporting and to skip Auxia interaction calls).